Maia313/Maia313/README.md

 </br>

-Hi, I'm `Maia` 👋
-I’m a frontend developer.
+Hi, I'm `Maia` 👋 - a frontend developer.
 I work at _VIMLA!_ - a telecom company.

 > 📱💻 I’m currently using mainly JS/React/React native in my work.